 If you’re looking for a quick solution that requires no extra hardware, then a hanging, tension pole, suction cup (or adhesive), or freestanding shower caddy will work.
 Naturally, you will likely need a walk-in shower for a freestanding caddy.
 Tension pole caddies might be able to fit in your tub shower if you have enough clearance to get the pole on the side of the tub and reach the ceiling.

-If you have a drill on hand and aren’t afraid of drilling through your fiberglass or tile, then you have quite a few options for a more permanent shower caddy or shelving.
+If you have a drill and aren’t afraid of drilling through your fiberglass or tile, then you have quite a few options for a more permanent shower caddy or shelving.
 A sturdy, attractive shower caddy really ties your shower together.

 Many shower caddies, and just about any metal product that is intended to come into contact with water, are made of stainless steel.